chaintope/tapyrus-signer/doc/federation.md

     - MAY accept connection requests from the new signer
   - until the applicable block height is reached
     - MUST ignore any messages from the new signer.
-  - after the block that applies the federation changes has been submitted into TapyrusCore,
+  - after the block that applies the federation changes has been submitted into Tapyrus Core,
     - SHOULD disconnect the old signer who is no longer member of the federation.
     - MUST reject any communication from them.
 - New signer:
   - after a federation signer receives a RPC `update_federation`,
     - MAY send a connection request to them.
 - Old signer:
-  - after the block that applies the federation changes has been submitted into TapyrusCore,
+  - after the block that applies the federation changes has been submitted into Tapyrus Core,
     - SHOULD disconnect and leave from the Tapyrus Signer Network

 ### Start new signer and stop leaving signer